fiyero/Starbucks_EDA/README.md

 -	Determine which demographic group will likely to purchase with and without advertisement
 -	Determine which offer type is most impactful
 -	Build a binary classifier to predict whether a customer will complete the offer

+## Evaluation Metrics:
+Validation accuracy, precision score, recall score and F1 score will be used to evaluate the model performance